meetings/developer-docs/data-api/resources/meetings/README.md

         "end_date" : s, // yyyy-mm-dd - uses timezone stored for user object
         "end_time" : s, // hh:mm (24h) - uses timezone stored for user object
-        "end_epoch": i,  // takes preference over string versions if defined when updating and creating }
+        "end_epoch": i,  // takes preference over string versions if defined when updating and creating "matchmaking_accepted": 0|1, // Can not be set to 0 if set to 1 }

 ### Immmutable values in all resource responses